Lake Hawea, Rainbows, Browns and Salmon

 Hunter River and Dingle Burn

 Some of the best backcountry fly fishing can be had in the Hunter River at the far northern end of Lake Hawea, and the Dingle Burn which is just past halfway up the lake on the eastern side.
-These are wilderness rivers that are difficult to access by 4wd vehicle.
+These are wilderness rivers that are difficult to access by 4wd vehicles.
 Permission must be sort from Hunter Valley Station and Dingle Burn Station respectively.
 It is possible to access and fish these rivers with guides by helicopter.
 There has been some controversy about the Hunter River in the past with some groups being upset after tramping in or going in by 4wd only to have helicopter parties arrive suddenly out of nowhere disturbing both fish and anglers!

 Otago Fish & Game have introduced a Back Country Controlled-Period Licence for the Hunter River and the Dingle Burn together with half a dozen or so other “world-famous” backcountry rivers.
 It is in effect an endorsement on a whole season licence and not an extra charge.
 The aim of which is to monitor and share these waters fairly by allocating sections of the river for certain periods.
 This only applies between 1 February and 31 March.